Last updated: May 29, 2026

 Phone scripts you can use

-For a Medicaid dental home: “Hello, I have Nebraska Medicaid through [plan name].
+For Medicaid dental: “Hello, I have Nebraska Medicaid through [plan name].
 I am a senior and need an adult dental appointment.
 Are you taking new adult Medicaid patients?
-Do you handle [extraction, dentures, pain, swelling, cleaning]?”
+Do you handle [extraction, dentures, swelling, pain, cleaning]?”

-For a sliding-fee clinic: “Hello, I am calling about adult dental care.
-I do not have dental insurance, or my insurance will not cover this.
+For a sliding-fee clinic: “Hello, I need adult dental care.
+I do not have dental coverage, or my coverage will not pay enough.
 Do you have a sliding fee?
 What income proof should I bring?”

 For a dental school: “Hello, I need lower-cost dental care.
 Are you taking new adult patients?
 How much is the first exam?
 Do you help with dentures or extractions?”